junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Been there, done that.
 Not a fan," the Devil answers flatly.

 "Dean -- we are not seriously talking about 'how to make Lucifer powerful again', are we?"
-Cas warns with a low voice.
+Cas warns in a low voice.

 "Yeah, Dean -- are we?"
 Lucifer mimics his tone.
 Cas shoots him a glare.